peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* A decimal number rounded to the closest value representable for the given exponent.
+* An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.

 ### RoundToExponent
-    public EDecimal RoundToExponent​(int exponentSmall) Returns a decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
+    public EDecimal RoundToExponent​(int exponentSmall) Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary, using the HalfEven rounding mode.
+The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

+**Parameters:**

+* <code>exponentSmall</code> - The minimum exponent the result can have.
+This is the maximum number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
+A value of 0 rounds the number to an integer.

+**Returns:**

+* An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.

+### RoundToExponent
+    public EDecimal RoundToExponent​(int exponentSmall, EContext ctx) Returns an arbitrary-precision decimal number with the same value as this object but rounded to a new exponent if necessary.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**